-For the three months ended March 31, 2011, the \$1,151 write-off was related to the OFS Capital WM Transaction.
+For the year ended December 31, 2011, the \$1,151 write-off was related to the OFS Capital WM Transaction.
 Under the sale accounting, effective February 23, 2011, the loan loss allowance was written off upon the sale of the loans to OFS Capital WM.